 For fruit trees and perennial plants, it is also essential to know your USDA growing zone.
 To learn your zone, go to https://planthardiness.ars.usda.gov/ and enter your zip code.

 Hardiness zones show the average annual minimum temperature ranges for a specific area.
-Awareness of your growing zone helps you know which fruit trees will survive outdoors or if containers must be brought inside during cold months.
+Awareness of your growing zone helps you know when to plant your garden, which fruit trees will survive outdoors, or if containers must be brought inside during cold months.

 Hardiness zones are not a good indicator of summer temperatures.